 Scientists know that after a couple of glasses of wine sends you off to sleep, it also precipitates a burst of norepinephrine (a stress hormone) that causes you to be wide awake at 3am!
 If wine has this effect on you, try and drink your vino early.

 Getting regular exercise, preferably outside, helps boost energy levels.
 However tired I feel, just walking my dog to the park rejuvenates me better than any cup of coffee or sugary drink.
 If you like walking, try the 10k steps programme every day.
 It's not as hard as it sounds and you'll sleep like a log.
-There are plenty of phone apps that tell you how many steps you've taken that day (I have written more on this here).
+There are plenty of phone apps that tell you how many steps you've taken that day.

 The biggest factor for having more energy is the fuel you are putting in your body.
 Try these suggestions and you'll be amazed at how much better you feel.